jay-allen/HighEdDocs/README.md

 The documentation site is running a combination of [11ty](https://www.11ty.dev), [Netlify CMS](https://www.netlifycms.org/), and custom PowerShell scripts.
 The site also uses a self-hosted [application](https://github.com/vencax/netlify-cms-github-oauth-provider) to handle OAuth authentication with Github.

-The site is currently only accessible from on-campus.

 ## Installation - Local Development
 * Clone the repo
 * From the root directory run `npm install`